Ecklonia cava: Medicinal uses

 The health benefits of Ecklonia cava and its chemistry have been somewhat studied, leading to its uses in dietary supplements and herbal remedies.

 Though its health benefits are not yet entirely understood, it is also regularly touted as an herbal remedy for insomnia, hair loss, high cholesterol, asthma, and even erectile dysfunction.
-Although it is likely safe to consume in most cases, there is limited or no evidence to support many of these claims.

 Culinary uses

 Use of seaweed (brown algae) as food can be traced back to the fourth century in Japan, and to the sixth century in China.
 The arame in the loose sense (either E. cava or E. bicyclis) are known to have been trafficked in quantity at least since the Nara Period, as evidenced by wooden tags on transported good (mokkan) which have survived from the 7–8 centuries.
 The collection of these seaweeds were imposed on Ise Province (Mie Prefecture) during the Nara period, to be sent as tribute to the imperial central government, and later both Ise and Shima Provinces (Mie Prefecture) were subjected to this levy, according to the Engishiki.

 Though these seaweeds are attested to have been eaten in these ancient times, the details of the culinary use are unknown, though it has been speculated that these seaweeds were consumed as food in a manner similar to how they are used today.
 These seaweeds are usually preserved dried so as to retain its sliminess after rehydrating, and they can be chopped up into miso soup to add sliminess.
 Or after removing its slime, they can be turned into simmered dishes (nimono).
 Nowadays only the juvenile algae are harvested for food in most region, using the large full-grown adults is rare.
 The kajime is considered to be of inferior quality in taste compared with arame and kurome.

+The South Korean company Badasoop grows, processes, and exports Ecklonia cava.
 Ecklonia cava on its own may be consumed in salad and soups, but its dried powder is also used as flavoring and coloring agent in candies, rice cakes, miso soups, or kimichi.

 In the processing of a more major food seaweed, Hizikia fusiformes (hijiki), portions of Ecklonia cava or Eisenia bicyclis (arame) are added in order to moderate the bitter flavor, as well as toning down the intensely dark (blackish) color.